parkwaydental

 Proper Anesthesia and Pain Management

-Attempting pulling your own molar without proper anesthesia is not only excruciatingly painful but also dangerous.
-The pain can cause you to make sudden movements or use excessive force, increasing the risk of complications.
-Pain also triggers stress responses in your body that can affect blood pressure and heart rate.
+Attempting to pull a permanent tooth without proper anesthesia is not only excruciatingly painful but also dangerous.
+The pain causes sudden movements or use of excessive force, increasing the risk of complications.

-Dentists and oral surgeons use specialized instruments designed specifically for tooth extraction.
-These include elevators to gently loosen the tooth from its socket, forceps designed for different types of teeth, and surgical instruments for more complex extractions.
+Dentists and oral surgeons use instruments specifically designed for tooth extraction: elevators to gently loosen the tooth from its socket, forceps designed for different tooth types, and surgical instruments for complex cases.
+Professional dental offices follow strict sterilization protocols to prevent infection.
+All instruments are properly cleaned, sterilized, and packaged before use.

 Proper Post-Extraction Care